 The 2020 line had a pretty big list of completes ranging from $400-$1100.
 No matter what your skill level is, you can find a WTP bmx bike that will work perfect for you.

-Read my 2020 WTP reviews here: https://dougsterbob.com/category/bmx-brands/we-the-people/
+Read my 2020 WTP reviews here: https://dougsterbob.com/category/bmx-brands/we-the-people/Opens in a new tab.

-Shop WethePeople on Sourcebmx.com
+Shop WethePeople on Sourcebmx.comOpens in a new tab.

 3. Sunday